emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttfx.md

 ![MQTT.fx SSL/TLS Status](https://static.emqx.net/images/b3efb08a666b6c3dca2485b5fb5b403a.png)

-The above is a simple example of using MQTT.fx to access EMQ X Cloud.
-For more details, please visit [EMQ X Cloud](https://www.emqx.com/en/cloud).
+The above is a simple example of using MQTT.fx to access EMQX Cloud.
+For more details, please visit [EMQX Cloud](https://www.emqx.com/en/cloud).